-Generally speaking, neck spasms are not a serious health issue; however, they can be a sign of an underlying disorder or health problem.
+They’re not a serious health issue; however, they can be a sign of an underlying disorder or health problem.
 In some cases, neck muscle spasms can lead to chronic pain.
-In the majority of cases, muscle spasms in the neck make it hard for a sufferer to move his or her head to either side.
+In most of the cases, muscle spasms in the neck make it hard for a sufferer to move their head to either side.

 - Poor posture – slouching or tilting the head